 The School Psychology program embraces a training model based upon the application of the principles of scientific methodology to the school setting - i.e., a school psychologist is a data-based problem-solver who is able to bring his/her knowledge (psychological and educational) and skills (diagnostic and prescriptive) to bear on school-related problems, generating viable and testable hypotheses about the problem that can be evaluated in light of continued data-gathering.
 Within this model, the program emphasizes the application of theory and research to practical and applied problems and settings within the ecology of schools.
 It is the expectation of the program that students will be trained to meet these guidelines and fulfill the program's mission to develop competent, professional problem-solvers who are compassionate and caring in their service.
 It is also the expectation of this program that students graduating will meet NASP guidelines for training, will be eligible for certification as Level II school psychologists in the State of South Carolina, and will be eligible for National Certification.

 M.A. in Clinical Counseling - Mission

-The mission of the Clinical Counseling program at The Citadel is to prepare students to become scholarly practitioners of psychosocial counseling in community agencies, including college counseling centers, hospitals, mental health centers, and social services agencies.
+The mission of the Clinical Counseling program at The Citadel is to prepare students to become scholarly practitioners of psychosocial counseling in community agencies, including college counseling centers, hospitals, mental health centers, social services agencies, and private practice.
 The program emphasizes the application of theories of human development, psychopathology, and behavior change to psychosocial problems of a diverse population of individuals and families seeking mental health services in the community.
 The program's model blends didactic and experiential training to facilitate students' ability to utilize an empirical approach to assessment, goal development, intervention, and evaluation of services for individuals and families experiencing a variety of psychosocial difficulties.
 It is the expectation of the program that students will be trained to be competent and ethical professional service providers who will bring compassion and caring to their work.